A Network Formation Model Based on Subgraphs: Identification

-The researcher's goal is to use the observed data to recover the parameters of interest, for example, the $(\beta_{L}, \beta_{T})$ in a SUGM of links and triangles.
+The researcher's goal is to use the observed data---from one or more networks---to recover the parameters of interest, for example, the $(\beta_{L}, \beta_{T})$ in a SUGM of links and triangles.
 If the researcher observed the links and triangles that were formed directly, then estimation would be straightforward.
-Indeed, in some instances a researcher might have information on all the various groups a given individual is involved in: for instance in the case of a co-authorship network, the researcher may observe all the papers a researcher has written and thus observes papers with two authors, three authors, and so forth.
-Instead, for instance, it may be that there are groups of three people who commonly share favors and risks together - who really form a triangle, but the researcher only has information from a survey asking which pairs of agents are `friends' based a survey (as in networks derived from the Add Health data set as in \citet{currarinijp2009}), or who borrows from whom and who lends kerosene and rice to whom and other bilateral nominations (as in our Indian village data \citet{banerjee2013diffusion}), or from observing that they are friends on a social platform (as in Facebook network data as in \citet{baileyetal2015}), or from observing that two people phone each other or remit payments to each other (as in many Phone data sets \citet{blumenstockef2011}).
+Indeed, in some instances a researcher has direct information on all the various groups a given individual is involved in: for instance in the case of a co-authorship network, the researcher may observe all the papers a researcher has written and thus observes papers with two authors, three authors, and so forth.
+Instead, for instance, it may be that there are groups of three people who commonly share favors and risks together---who really form a triangle, but the researcher only has information from a survey asking with which alters a given person interacts (as in networks derived from the Add Health data set as in \citet{currarinijp2009}), or who borrows from whom and who lends kerosene and rice to whom and other bilateral nominations (as in our Indian village data \citet{banerjee2013diffusion}), or from observing that who are friends on a social platform (as in Facebook network data as in \citet{baileyetal2015,chettyetal2022I}), or from observing that two people phone each other or remit payments to each other (as in \citet{blumenstockef2011}).

 Thus, the general problem is that the formation of the subgraphs is not directly observed, and so must be inferred in order to estimate the parameters of interest.
-From the perspective of the researcher, the observed network $g$ is a projection of $\LU$ and $\T$.
-For example, if

-is it the case that $ijk$ formed as a triangle, or that $ij$, $jk$ and $ik$ formed as links, or that $ij$ and $jk$ formed as links and $ik$ formed as part of a different triangle $ikm$, or some combination of these or other combinations?
+For example, if three links are observed between $i$, $j$, and $k$, is it the case that $ijk$ formed as a triangle, or that $ij$, $jk$ and $ik$ formed as links, or that $ij$ and $jk$ formed as links and $ik$ formed as part of a different triangle $ikm$, or some combination of these or other combinations?
+Figure \ref{fig:ident} provides an illustration.